GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77sniffer.rst

 **-K**
     Reverse navigation quality flags (good to bad and vice versa).
-May be necessary when a majority of navigation fixes are erroneously flagged bad, which can happen when a cruise’s first navigation fix is extremely erroneous.
+May be necessary when a majority of navigation fixes are erroneously flagged bad, which can happen when a cruise's first navigation fix is extremely erroneous.
 Caution!
 This will affect sniffer output and should only be attempted after careful manual navigation review.